The Morse-Bott-Kirwan condition is local: Minimal degeneracy

 whose fibres are open subsets of the fibres of $\pi$.

 More precisely, let $E$ be the pullback to $\tN'$ of the vertical tangent bundle, that is, for each $x' \in \tN'$, the fibre of $E$ at $x'$ is $\ker d\pi|_{x'}$.
 Choose a fibrewise Riemannian metric on $U'$.
-Then the fibrewise exponential map gives a diffeomorphism from a neighbourhood of the zero section in $E$ to a neighbourhood $U_{\tN'}$ of $\tN'$ in $M$ that carries the projection map to $\pi_{\tN'}$ when we identify $\tN'$ with the zero section.
+Then the fibrewise exponential map gives a diffeomorphism from a neighbourhood of the zero section in $E$ to a neighbourhood $U_{\tN'}$ of $\tN'$ in $W$ that carries the projection map to $\pi_{\tN'}$ when we identify $\tN'$ with the zero section.

-With the identification of $U_{\tN'}$ with an open subset of a vector bundle, the fibrewise second derivative of $f$ becomes well defined on $U_{\tN'}$.
-The set of points where this fibrewise second derivative of $f$ is negative definite is an open neighbourbood of $\tN'$ in $U_{\tN'}$.
-We can shrink $U_{\tN'}$ so that the fibrewise second derivative is negative definite throughout $U_{\tN'}$.
-This, and the fact that the set of fibrewise critical points is exactly $\tN'$, together imply that the fibrewise maximum of $f$ is achieved exactly at the points of $\tN'$.
+With the identification of~$U_{\tN'}$ with an open subset of a vector bundle, the fibrewise second derivative of $f$ becomes well defined on~$U_{\tN'}$.
+The set of points where this fibrewise second derivative of $f$ is negative definite is an open neighbourbood of~$\tN'$ in~$U_{\tN'}$.
+This, and the fact that the set of fibrewise critical points is exactly~$\tN'$, together imply that, after possibly shrinking~$U_{\tN'}$ to a smaller neighbourhood of~$\tN'$, the fibrewise maxima of $f$ are achieved exactly at the points of~$\tN'$.

-Abusing notation by returning to our previous symbols, we now assume that we have the following set--up: \ $\tN$ is a submanifold of $M$ that contains $C$; \ $U$ is an open neighbourhood of $\tN$; \ $\pi \colon\thinspace U \to \tN$ is a tubular neighbourhood map; \ the set of fibrewise critical points of $\pi$ is exactly $\tN$; \ the fibrewise maxima of $f$ are achieved exactly at the points of $\tN$; \ the fibrewise Hessian of $f$ is negative definite at all the points of $U$ and, at each point $x$ of $C$, the tangent space $T_x\tN$ is maximal among subspaces of $T_xM$ on which the Hessian of $f$ is positive semi-definite.
+Abusing notation by returning to our previous symbols, we now assume that we have the following set--up: \ $\tN$ is a submanifold of $W$ that contains $C$; \ $U$ is an open neighbourhood of $\tN$; \ $\pi \colon\thinspace U \to \tN$ is a tubular neighbourhood map; \ the set of fibrewise critical points of $\pi$ is exactly $\tN$; \ the fibrewise maxima of $f$ are achieved exactly at the points of $\tN$; \ and, at each point $x$ of $C$, we have that $\ker d\pi|_x$ is maximal among subspaces of $T_xW$ on which the Hessian of $f$ is negative definite.